If you love canned spaghetti, you need to know how to make it at home. Here is our family recipe, with step by step photos and instructions!

 Remember that the jars need to be hot when adding the hot spaghetti, so we like to work 2 at a time, pulling them out of the oven or dishwasher and adding the spaghetti.

 Fill a plastic jug with some of the spaghetti mixture.
 Use the ladle to pour the spaghetti into jars (using the funnel to guide it if you have one).
 You want to fill them until the spaghetti is as close to the top as you can get it, without it spilling over the rim of the jar.
-Run a clean butter knife around the inside of the jar to remove any air bubbles.
+Run a clean spatula or chopstick around the inside of the jar to remove any air bubbles.

 Using a clean damp cloth, wipe around the rim of the jar to remove any juice or seeds and if needed, top up the jar with a splash of boiling water to get the liquid right to the top.